qtcloudservices/qtc-ghost/README.md

 ## Installation

-### 1. Clone the repository from Github

-```sh
-$ git clone git://github.com/qtcloudservices/qtc-ghost.git
-```

-### 2. Create MAR and MDB instances.
+### 1. Create MAR and MDB instances.

-You can create the instances with Qt Cloud Services [management console](https://console.qtcloudservices.com).
+Use Qt Cloud Services [management console](https://console.qtcloudservices.com) to create the instances.

 * Select **Mini** runtime size for MAR instance.
 * Select **MySQL 5.6** for MDB with the amount of memory you feel comfortable.
 For small blog with few visitors the 256MB memory is enough.

-### 3. Initialize the `qtc-cli` command-line tool.

-You will need `git remote address` for your MAR instance to initialize the [qtc-cli](https://developer.qtcloudservices.com/qtc/cli) tool.
-Copy/paste your git remote address from MAR instance general settings panel.
+### 2. Clone this repository from Github.

 ```sh
+$ git clone git://github.com/qtcloudservices/qtc-ghost.git
+```

+### 3. Add new Git remote to cloned repository.

+```sh
 $ cd qtc-ghost
 $ git remote add qtc YOUR_MAR_GIT_REMOTE_ADDRESS_HERE
 ```

+`Git remote address` can be copied from managament console, from general settings panel under the MAR instance.
+And your public SSH key needs to be [available in your Qt Cloud Services account](https://developer.qtcloudservices.com/qtc/personal-ssh-keys).

-### 4. Add application configuration with qtc-cli tool.
+### 4. Add application configuration with [`qtc-cli`](https://developer.qtcloudservices.com/qtc/cli) tool.

 You will need database configuration from your MDB instance and SMTP server settings to complete the application configuration.
 Hint!
 If you don't have SMTP server, check [Mandrill](https://mandrill.com/) or something similar.

 ```sh
 $ qtc-cli mar envs:set NODE_ENV=production